-If a Court is required to make an order about the living arrangements for children after parents separate, then usually it will make an order ensuring that the children regularly see both parents.
-The living arrangements that a Court orders depends on the individual circumstances of each family and include:
+If a court is required to make an order about the living arrangements for children after parents separate, it will generally make an order ensuring that the children regularly see both parents.
+The living arrangements that the court orders depend on the individual circumstances of each family.
+They may include:

 - Children living with one parent and spending time with the other parent for anywhere between 1 night and 6 nights per fortnight;

-- Children spending time with each parent during school holidays.
+- Children spending time with each parent during the school holidays.

-Sometimes the Court makes an order for the children to not see a parent but this is only done in circumstances where the Court believes that that it is not in the best interests of the children.
-The Court may make an order for children to not see a parent when there are serious concerns about the care of the children when with a parent.
-These serious concerns include:
+The court may make an order for children not to see a parent when there are serious concerns about the care of the children when with that parent.
+These serious concerns may include:

 - When children will be or have been exposed to significant family violence when in the care of a parent;